 I created a Bible verse mapping template to help you get started.

 You can check out “Verse Mapping Bible Study Journal” online if you’d like a more permanent record of your work.

 If creativity/art/organization is your thing, grab some markers, pens, highlighters, colored pencils, etc. in different colors.

-Besides the template and steps, I also created a Verse Mapping Bookmark for you to keep in your Bible.
+Besides the blank template and explanation of steps, I also created a Verse Mapping Bookmark for you to keep in your Bible.
 You’ll find all these in my Resource Library by clicking on the image below.

 Verse Mapping Examples

 I thought you might like to see how this Bible Study technique actually works.
 I chose a verse from our Bible Reading Plan to verse map- Isaiah 53:6.